 While we are on the topic of diet, one human study noted people with prematurely gray hair had low levels of iron, serum ferritin, calcium vitamin D and vitamin B12.
 This doesn't prove lack of these nutrients causes gray hair.

-If gray hair is-at least – partially related to elevated hydrogen peroixde -then it makes sense to eat foods that contain naturally occurring antioxidants.
+If gray hair is at least – partially related to elevated hydrogen peroxide -then it makes sense to eat foods that contain naturally occurring antioxidants.
 Any food that is colorful (red, green, orange, purple etc) will have these ingredients.

 Personally, I feel gray hair is more complex than just a catalase deficiency.
-Comment below if it has helped you.
-While we tend to think gray hair is a sign of getting “older” I'm not so sure of this.
+While we tend to think gray hair is a sign of getting “older,” I'm not so sure of this.
 Rumor has it my grandfather started to go gray at 17.
-Right or wrong, that, at least, gives me some solace when I look in the mirror.
+That gives me some solace when I look in the mirror.

 I’ve posted a review on My Biotin Pro Clinical which is being advertised on TV